Bascil/ussd-mobile-money-php/README.md

 Email basilndoga@gmail.com or skype me at basilndonga.
 Feel free to call me on my cellphone number +254 728 986 084

-If you widh to be added as a contributor to this project let me know.
+If you wish to be added as a contributor to this project let me know.

 ## License